Have You Found Your Purrfect Pet Companion?

 This book has a universal appeal to young and old if they are cat lovers, or to animal lovers in general.
 By enjoying Carlos’s story, you may be inspired to write down the story of your favorite animal.
 You will find it a worthwhile project.

 If you would like to purchase a copy of this book, you can order it directly from me.
 The book sells for $9.00.
-Just click on the PayPal button located in this post and you will be taken to PayPal, where you can purchase the book with a credit card.
+Just click on the PayPal button located below this post and you will be taken to PayPal, where you can purchase the book with a credit card.

 You do not have to have a PayPal account to buy here with a credit card.
 Shipping within the United States is $4.00; that fee will have to be calculated if you are from another country.